Broadcom VMware Licensing Breakdown: What You're Actually Paying For Now

 What You Should Do Right Now

-- Check your support contract expiry date.
-That's your deadline for making a decision.
+- Find your contract expiry date.
+That's your decision deadline — not Broadcom's.

-- Start testing alternatives in a lab.
-Spin up Proxmox (free) or request a Nutanix trial.
-See what migration actually looks like for your workloads before you're under time pressure.
+- Spin up Proxmox in a lab today.
+It's free and takes 20 minutes.
+Know what migration actually looks like before you're under renewal pressure.

 Stay ahead of the VMware changes